chevere/docs/components/Cache.md

 # Cache

-Cache refers to a system in charge of storing application states.
+Cache refers to the system in charge of storing application states.
 It provides the ability to store _parts_ of the application, making easier to create performing running routines.

-### How it works
+### How it Works

-Since a `.php` file can return _something_, it can be used to store _anything_.
-The code below illustrates how `file.php` returns a string.
+Cache works on the file system, using `.php` files that return a PHP value.
+In the code below `file.php` returns a string.

 ```php
 <?php
 return 'Hey there!';
 ```

-From there, the return value can be assigned to a variable.
+The return value can be assigned to a variable:

 ```php
 $var = include 'file.php'; // Hey there!
 ```

-As the return can be any scalar, an object, a serialized string, etc, it can be used to store _anything_.
-The cache system wraps around this concept, providing an easy way to create, and interact with cached entries.
+The return value (cached value) can be of **any*** type and the cache system wraps around this concept, providing an easy way to create, and interact with these PHP return files.

-As cache file-system based, it is both portable and performing thanks to [OPCache](https://www.php.net/manual/en/book.opcache.php).
+## Limitations

-## Working with Cache
+The Cache component doesn't support to cache type `resource`.

-> 🚧 The system supports all variable types except type `resource`.
+## Creating the Cache instance

-### Creating the Cache instance
+Cache works per directory, with keys represented by PHP return files in the file system.

-The Cache instance is created by passing the target cache directory.
+Cache implements the [CacheInterface](../reference/Chevere/Interfaces/Cache/CacheInterface.md) and it requires a working directory where cache will be stored.

 ```php
 use Chevere\Components\Cache\Cache;